FabricMC/fabric-docs/develop/items/spawn-egg.md

 You must first understand [how to create an item](./first-item), which you can then turn into a spawn egg.
 :::

 Spawn eggs are special items that, when used, spawn their corresponding mob.
-You can register one with the `register` method from your [item class](./first-item#preparing-your-items-class), by passing `SpawnEggItem::new` to it.
+You can register one with the `register` method from your [items class](./first-item#preparing-your-items-class), by passing `SpawnEggItem::new` to it.

 @[code transcludeWith=:::spawn_egg](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)